-- In addition to ECG maps, guides and cue sheets, bring local street maps in case you get off course.
+- In addition to ECG maps, guides and cue sheets, bring local street maps in case you get off course and a spare battery pack for your smartphone.

 - The ECG is fairly flat as it primarily runs along or near the coast, but there are some areas with hills.
 People of most ages and physical conditions can travel on the completed trail sections.
 However, consider your own physical condition when deciding on the length of your trip.
 Walkers usually average two to three miles per hour, bicyclists average about ten miles per hour.